autoexecbat-ctf/write-ups/hkcertctf2024/crack-the-pack-2/README.md

 ## Studying what the encrypter does

-The python script does the followings:
+The Python script does the following:

-1. Pad the flag length to multiple of 6 with null character
+1. Pad the flag length to a multiple of 6 with the null character
 2. For each chunk of 6 characters, insert two `\xff` bytes, and pad the whole flag with more `\xff` bytes until reaching a length of 960 which will be a multiple of 8
 3. With an initial random 8-byte block, `compress` the block with the subsequent 8 bytes of the flag, where the resulting bytes in offset `[:28:-20]` are used as the encrypted result chunk, as well as the next round's block
 4. Similar to "Crack the Pack (I): Head and Shoulders", the encrypted blocks are shuffled to create the final output.
 The initial random 8-byte is also included in the output.